Environmental Mineralogy

 katie.oneill@bristol.ac.uk

-Sara Attfield - MSci Student
+Sara Attfield - PhD Student

-As a MSci environmental geoscience student, I am fascinated by the wide range of processes on Earth.
+As a PhD environmental geoscience student, I am fascinated by the wide range of processes on Earth.
 From microbes at a nanoscale, to entire planetary systems at a global scale.
 Currently, I am investigating the use of microbial communities to effectively remove heavy metals, like uranium, from contaminated groundwater.
 My goal is to improve climate resilience and help communities at risk, such as the Native Americans in South Dakota that suffer from health disparities arising from their highly contaminated drinking water supply.
 In the future I hope to continue research in sustainable development and climate change mitigations, whilst striving for social equity.

 hz20675@bristol.ac.uk